A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Data Collection, Annotation and Statistics

-For the first frame of each temporally marked event, an expert draws a bounding box and writes a short noun phrase (\textit{e.g.}, ``bike'').
+\textbf{Spatial Trajectories. } For the first frame of each temporally marked event, an expert draws a bounding box and writes a short noun phrase (\textit{e.g.}, ``Bicycle'').
 Two complementary tracking modes are then launched: